menu

 Demographics

-In terms of college education, West Wendover is nearly on par with the US average for all cities of 21.84%: 20.12% of adults 25 and older in West Wendover have a bachelor's degree or advanced degree.
+The percentage of adults in West Wendover who are college-educated is close to the national average for all communities of 21.84%: 20.12% of the adults in West Wendover have a bachelor's degree or advanced degree.

 The per capita income in West Wendover in 2022 was $35,839, which is lower middle income relative to Nevada, and middle income relative to the rest of the US.
 This equates to an annual income of $143,356 for a family of four.
 However, West Wendover contains both very wealthy and poor people as well.